 Are you curious about a quick and easy way to make Nian Gao?
 Let’s find out now.

-2. Black Sesame Rice Balls (Tang Yuan)
+2. Chinese Glutinous Rice Balls (Tang Yuan)

 3. Water Chestnut Cake